A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

-As described above, VBI does not evaluate the posterior over a set of particles but approximates it with a set of simpler functions chosen as ansatz.
+Nested sampling is based on evaluating the volumes of the shells of parameter space with a given log-likelihood.
+For this comparison we have implemented adaptive shrinking of the prior volume and replacement of low-likelihood points through MCMC and slice sampling under likelihood constraints~\cite{neal_SliceSampling_2003}.
+The algorithm features adaptive proposal distributions, likelihood-constrained slice sampling, and dynamic live point populations, which are all standard improvements over the baseline algorithm~\cite{higson_DynamicNestedSampling_2019}.
+The initial and maximum number of live points are respectively $20$ and $500$, we have simulated $4096$ iterations, with $500$ MCMC steps used, inside the NS algorithm, to sample new live points in each iteration.
+The last error in Fig.~\ref{fig:comparison_filtering} refers to inference using MCMC, which is based on sampling from a Markov chain whose equilibrium distribution is the Bayesian posterior.
+We have implemented adaptive Metropolis-Hastings MCMC, which generates posterior samples via random walk proposals from a multivariate normal~\cite{haario_AdaptiveMetropolisAlgorithm_2001}.
+We simulate $3 \cdot 10^6$ steps of a single Markov chain, with $10\%$ burn-in.
+As described above, VBI does not evaluate the posterior over a set of particles {or through sampling}, but approximates it with a set of simpler functions chosen as ansatz.
 Here we use the ``mean field'' ansatz, i.e. we assume the parameters are uncorrelated and we approximate the posterior with a product of Gaussians.
 The trainable parameters of the posterior are therefore the mean values $\mu_i$ and the standard deviations of each Gaussian $\sigma_i$, i.e. for $n$ frequencies the number of trainable parameters scales polynomially as $2n$.

 Labeling the Bayesian estimator for $\omega_i$ as $\hat{\omega}_i$, we compute the error in a single estimation as

 where we choose to order the list of frequencies and their estimators in ascending order, i.e. $\omega_1 < \omega_2 < \cdots < \omega_n$ and $\hat{\omega}_1 < \hat{\omega}_2 < \cdots < \hat{\omega}_n$.